 Conclusion

 To conclude, the purpose of this research was aimed at discovering, understanding, and figuring out the causes of continuation and perpetuation of the red apple tradition/myth in Armenia.
 The red apple myth, which is a marriage tradition having old roots, continues to exist, much more durable in remote villages and districts of Armenia.
 The core reasons for making the tradition last includes and isn’t limited to one’s upbringing, family influences, external environmental factors, societal beliefs, attitudes, conventional norms, which were found as a result of research findings and analysis.
 The results of the eight in-depth face to face interviews suggest that the red apple tradition continues to exist, that people in certain places, especially in rural areas and districts of Armenia, expect and wait for it to happen.
 It also suggests that men are judgmental when it comes to sexual rights, the sexual freedom of women, because society’s values, beliefs, and norms have already been deeply rooted in Armenians long ago.
-On the other hand, the female respondents demonstrated positive attitudes towards the idea that virginity loss shouldn’t be linked to a person’s pureness and that having sex is a person’s own choice.
+On the other hand, the female respondents demonstrated positive attitudes towards the idea that virginity loss shouldn’t be linked to a person’s purity and that having sex is a person’s own choice.
 The results also suggest that the way someone thinks behaves and acts is a direct reflection of how they are raised and educated.
 If a person is judgmental and not understanding, if a person accepts certain things and rejects others, if a person can see equality, justice, freedom for both genders, or discriminates, these are all results of one’s upbringing.
 It all comes down to the importance of education, sex education in particular, which ought to start at a very early age for each individual to grow up into an adult who will think in a progressive and healthy way.
 And, maybe one day instead of judgemental and criticizing behavior, people will be equipped with the ability to understand, support, and fight for equal opportunities, rights, and freedom for all.

 References